-To get the best price on items you’re trying to sell, start by researching what similar items are selling for, Stephenson said.
+To get the best price on items you’re trying to sell, start by researching what similar items are selling for.
 Your price needs to be competitive, but you should highlight qualities or advantages of your item to get the highest rate.
 Include the item’s measurements in the description and take well-lit photos from different angles to increase its likelihood to sell.

 Tap Into Social Media To Unload Items

 If you don’t like the idea of selling to strangers, take advantage of social media sites such as Facebook or Instagram to let your friends know you have things to sell.
 It can be as simple as posting a description of what you have and a price, and then asking friends to send you a private message if they’re interested.

-Or you could join Facebook’s local buying and selling groups to reach more people.
+Or you could join Facebook Marketplace, or the site’s local buying and selling groups to reach more people.
 Search the name of your city and the keywords “buy,” “sell” and “trade” to find local groups in your area.
 Then you can post pictures, descriptions and prices of the items you want to sell and know you’re at least selling to someone in the area if that makes you feel more comfortable.

 Sell Clothes on Consignment